Sceki/fpe_orbital_dynamics/README.md

 # Uncertainty propagation in orbital dynamics via Galerkin projection of the Fokker-Planck Equation

-Repository for the code of the paper:
+Repository for backbone code of the paper:

 ```
 @article{acciarini2024uncertainty,